 To avoid potential billing problems and penalties, property owners who switch banks to refinance, whose financial institution is involved in a merger, or who satisfy their mortgage are asked to notify the tax office.
 This will assure that the bill will be mailed correctly.
 The town will not waive late payment penalties because of tardy paperwork by a lending institution or because a tax bill was mailed to a wrong address.

 New York State law provides that a municipality cannot waive penalties on real estate taxes received after the due date for any reason.
-To avoid any possibility of delay by mail, we suggest that if payment of taxes is to be made within the last few days of the month in which due, make certain that it is either hand delivered to the tax office, or that you witness a timely official United States postmark being affixed to the envelope.
+To avoid delay by mail, make certain that payment is either hand delivered to the tax office, or that you witness a timely official United States postmark being affixed to the envelope.

 You may be eligible for veterans, senior citizen, or STAR property tax exemptions.
 Applications are due by March 1 to apply for such an exemption.
 For further information, please call the assessor's office at 518-439-4955, ext.
 1104.